CameronCSS/Customer-Purchase-Behavior-Analysis/README.md

 ## About The Project

-Fake Information THIS IS A WIP, established in 1968, is a global e-commerce company that sells electronic products worldwide via their website and mobile app.
+**Description:** This dataset contains sales transaction records for an electronics company over a one-year period, spanning from September 2023 to September 2024.

-Elite Electronics has gathered data on its sales, marketing efforts, operations, product catalog, and loyalty signups.
-The goal of this project is to thoroughly analyze this data to uncover critical insights that will improve the business success in a highly competitive market.
+It includes detailed information about customer demographics, product types, and purchase behaviors.

 Insights and recommendations are provided covering the following key areas:

-- Sales Trend Analysis: Evaluation of historical sales patterns both globally and by region, focusing on revenue and Average Order Value (AOV)
+- Sales Trend Analysis: Evaluation of historical sales patterns by month and by products, focusing on revenue and Average Order Value (AOV)
 - Product Performance: an Analysis on various products to understand their impact on sales and returns.
-- Loyalty Program Success: Assessment of loyalty marketing and customer retention.
+- Loyalty Program Success: Assessment of loyalty membership
-- Regional Comparisons: high level comparison of sales and orders by different region and how their metrics compare to the overall business
+- Customer Demographics Comparisons: high level comparison of sales and orders by different customers and how their metrics compare to the overall business

 <br>
 <br>